 In today’s global economy, where uncertainty is the only constant, savvy organisations treat risk as a strategic advantage.
-According to Aon’s 2025 Global Risk Management Survey, geopolitical volatility, cyber risk, and regulatory change have climbed into the top global risk rankings for the first time, underscoring the need for stronger ERM practices.
+According to Aon's Global Risk Management Survey, Tenth Edition, cyber risk tops the global risk agenda and is forecast to retain that position through 2028, while regulatory change ranks among the top four global risks, underscoring the need for stronger ERM practices.

 That’s where ERM tools come in - and why platforms like MetricStream matter.
 These tools provide organizations with the infrastructure to collect, analyze, and monitor risk data across the entire enterprise.
 By translating scattered risk signals into clear dashboards and actionable insights, they help leadership anticipate threats, prioritise mitigation, and steer strategy with confidence.